The Ultimate Guide to Seasonal Landscape Maintenance

-Break your seasonal landscape maintenance down by time of year and type of plant or hardscape, and you¿ll find your to-do list easier than you think.
+Break down your seasonal landscaping maintenance by time of year, lawn-care schedule, and type of plant or hardscape, and you'll find your to-do list easier than you think.
+These checklists will guide you from season to season and help keep your yard looking its best all year round.

 Just as your yard has four distinct seasons of growth and rest, it has four distinct seasons of landscape maintenance.
-What you have to do depends on the time of year and the type of tree or plant, too.
-Here are checklists for lawns; trees, shrubs, and groundcovers; flower and kitchen gardens; and hardscape elements to make the work easy to tackle.
+What you have to do depends on the time of year and the type of tree or plant.
+Here are checklists for seasonal lawn care; trees, shrubs, and groundcovers; flower and kitchen gardens; and hardscape elements to make the work easy to tackle no matter the time of year.

 - Repair dead patches.